 On all boats under 26' in length, the manufacturer is required to provide capacity information.
-If you own a model under 26' in length you will find a rectangular metal plate near the helm.
-This plate will provide information on horsepower ratings and total capacities which include person capacities, motors, and gear.
+For your 235TE, you will find a rectangular decal near the helm.
+This decal will provide information on horsepower ratings and total capacities which include person capacities, motors, and gear.
 As an owner you should be aware of the weight on board.
 Exceeding capacity can endanger your passengers and vessel, as well as void any warranty remaining on the boat should a failure occur.
 Remember that this is a guideline for normal operation, and does not release you from responsibility should an accident occur.
 You must use rational judgment when adverse conditions are expected, and reduce your loads to create a margin of safety.

 Exceeding capacity or recommended horsepower can endanger your passengers and vessel, as well as voiding any warranty remaining on the boat should failure occur.
-The maximum horsepower rating for your 230CC is 230 total horse power.
+The maximum horsepower rating for your 235TE is 300 total horsepower.